Jonathan Ericsson: Playing career

 Ericsson then played his first career NHL game on 22 February 2008, against the Calgary Flames, and scored his first career NHL goal the following game, on 26 February, against Edmonton Oilers goaltender Mathieu Garon.
 Although he did not qualify under NHL rules to have his name engraved on the Stanley Cup, Ericsson was nonetheless included on the 2008 Detroit Red Wings' Stanley Cup-winning team photograph, also being awarded a Stanley Cup ring for his efforts with the team.
 During the 2008–09 regular season, he recorded one goal and three assists.
-On 16 April 2009, Ericsson played in his first Stanley Cup playoff game with the Red Wings, in Game 1 of the first round of the 2009 playoffs against the Columbus Blue Jackets.
+On 16 April 2009, Ericsson played in his first Stanley Cup playoff game with the Red Wings, in game 1 of the first round of the 2009 playoffs against the Columbus Blue Jackets.
 He recorded his first career playoff point in this game, a goal.

-In Game 1 of the second round of the 2009 playoffs, against the Anaheim Ducks, Ericsson recorded two assists and also fought Ducks winger Corey Perry.
-Ericsson would then score a goal and an assist in Detroit's Western Conference Final matchup with the team's division rival, the Chicago Blackhawks, and recorded two goals with an assist in the Stanley Cup Finals against the Pittsburgh Penguins.
-Ericsson scored Detroit's only goal in Game 7 of their 2–1 loss to Pittsburgh.
+In game 1 of the second round of the 2009 playoffs, against the Anaheim Ducks, Ericsson recorded two assists and also fought Ducks winger Corey Perry.
+Ericsson would then score a goal and an assist in Detroit's Western Conference final matchup with the team's division rival, the Chicago Blackhawks, and recorded two goals with an assist in the Stanley Cup Final against the Pittsburgh Penguins.
+Ericsson scored Detroit's only goal in game 7 of their 2–1 loss to Pittsburgh.
 At the end of the season, he won the 2009 Detroit Sports Broadcasters Association (DSBA)-Detroit Red Wings Rookie of the Year Award.

 In 2008, Ericsson signed a three-year contract extension with the Detroit Red Wings carrying an annual average of $2.7 million.
 In 2009–10 season, Ericsson scored four goals and nine assists for 13 points in 62 games.
 In 2011, he signed a three-year $9.75 million contract with the Red Wings.

 On 27 November 2013, Ericsson signed a six-year, $25.5 million contract extension with the Red Wings.

 During the 2016–17 season, Ericsson suffered a season-ending wrist injury in February, limiting him to 51 games in which he contributed 9 points.

 On 23 October 2019, Ericsson was assigned to the Grand Rapids Griffins of the AHL.
 During the 2019–20 season, he recorded two assists in 10 games for the Griffins.
 He was recalled by the Red Wings on 13 November.